Commonly used emergency contraception regimens include

 Ulipristal acetate 30 mg orally once within 120 hours of unprotected intercourse

-When a copper-bearing IUD is used for EC, it must be inserted within 5 days of unprotected intercourse or within 7 days of suspected ovulation.
-The pregnancy rate with this EC method is 0.1%.
+When a copper-bearing or 52-mg levonorgestrel-releasing IUD is used for emergency contraception, it must be inserted within 5 days of unprotected intercourse (or within 5 days of suspected ovulation, if the timing of ovulation can be estimated).
+The pregnancy rate with is 0.1% for emergency contraception with the copper-releasing IUD and 0.3% for the 52-mg levonorgestrel-releasing IUD (1 General reference Commonly used emergency contraception regimens include Insertion of a copper-bearing T380A IUD within 5 days of unprotected intercourse Insertion of a 52-mg levonorgestrel-releasing IUD, which... read more ).
 Also, the IUD can be left in place to be used for long-term contraception.
-As EC, the copper-bearing IUD may affect blastocyst implantation; however, it does not appear to disrupt an already established pregnancy.
+As emergency contraception, the copper-bearing IUD may affect blastocyst implantation; however, it does not appear to disrupt an already established pregnancy.
+The resumption of menses plus a negative pregnancy test reliably excludes pregnancy; a pregnancy test should be done 2 to 3 weeks after insertion to be sure that an unintended pregnancy has not occurred before insertion.

-Emergency contraception with levonorgestrel prevents pregnancy by inhibiting or delaying ovulation.
-The probability of pregnancy is reduced by 85% after levonorgestrel EC, which has a pregnancy rate of 2 to 3%.
+Oral levonorgestrel (1.5 mg, single dose) used as emergency contraception prevents pregnancy by inhibiting or delaying ovulation.
+The probability of pregnancy is reduced by 85% after oral levonorgestrel emergency contraception, which has a pregnancy rate of 2 to 3%.
 However, overall risk reduction depends on the following:

-Ulipristal acetate (a progestin-receptor modulator) has a pregnancy rate of about 1.5% and is thus more effective than levonorgestrel.
+Ulipristal acetate (a single oral dose of 30 mg), a progestin-receptor modulator, as emergency contraception has a pregnancy rate of about 1.5% and is thus more effective than oral levonorgestrel.
 Ulipristal acetate, like levonorgestrel, prevents pregnancy primarily by delaying or inhibiting ovulation.
-Although ulipristal acetate is more effective than levonorgestrel for women with a BMI > 30, its effectiveness also decreases as BMI increases.
-Thus, in obese women who strongly desire to avoid an unintended pregnancy, the copper-bearing IUD is the preferred method for EC.
+Although ulipristal acetate is more effective than levonorgestrel for women with a BMI > 30 kg/m2, its effectiveness also decreases as BMI increases.
+Thus, in obese women who strongly desire to avoid an unintended pregnancy, the copper-bearing IUD is the preferred method for emergency contraception.
 Ulipristal acetate is available by prescription only.
+Hormonal birth control should not be started until 6 days after use of ulipristal acetate, since progestins may interfere with emergency contraceptive efficacy.
+If hormonal contraception is started on day 6, a backup method (such as a condom) should be used for 7 days.

-There are no absolute contraindications to levonorgestrel or ulipristal acetate EC.
-Levonorgestrel and ulipristal EC should be taken as soon as possible and within 120 hours of unprotected intercourse.
+There are no absolute contraindications to levonorgestrel or ulipristal acetate emergency contraception.
+Oral levonorgestrel and ulipristal emergency contraception should be taken as soon as possible and within 120 hours of unprotected intercourse.

 The Yuzpe method is another regimen.
 It consists of 2 tablets, each containing ethinyl estradiol 50 mcg and levonorgestrel 0.25 mg, followed by 2 more tablets taken 12 hours later but within 72 hours of unprotected intercourse.
 The high estrogen dose often causes nausea and may cause vomiting.
+A hormonal contraceptive may be started at the same time as use of the Yuzpe method, as part of a quick-start protocol.
+A backup method (such as a condom) is recommended for 7 days.
 The Yuzpe method is less effective than other methods; thus, it is no longer recommended except when women do not have access to other methods.

 A copper-bearing IUD, inserted within 5 days of unprotected intercourse, is also effective and can be left in place for long-term contraception.

-Pregnancy rates are 1.5% with ulipristal acetate, 2 to 3% with levonorgestrel, and 0.1% with a copper-bearing IUD.
+Pregnancy rates are 1.5% with ulipristal acetate, 2 to 3% with oral levonorgestrel, 0.1% with a copper-bearing IUD, and 0.3% with a 52-mg levonorgestrel-releasing IUD.

-Likelihood of pregnancy after hormonal EC depends on pregnancy risk without EC, time in the menstrual cycle that EC is taken, and the woman's BMI.
+Likelihood of pregnancy after hormonal emergency contraception depends on pregnancy risk without emergency contraception, time in the menstrual cycle that emergency contraception is taken, and BMI.